johanlajili/lajlii.com/content/posts/post-1.md

 //You would not do the english order "Send the request to the server" send().request.setURL("serverurl")

-  // you woudl do the japanese order "For this request, with the URL xxx, send it to the server" request.setURL("serverurl").send()
+  // you would do the japanese order "For this request, with the URL xxx, send it to the server" request.setURL("serverurl").send()
 ```